OpenStarbound/OpenStarbound/README.md

 This is a fork of Starbound.
 Contributions are welcome!
 You **must** own a copy of Starbound to use it.
 Base game assets are not provided for obvious reasons.

 It is still **work-in-progress**.
-You can download the latest test build [here](https://github.com/OpenStarbound/OpenStarbound/releases/latest).
+You can download the very latest build from the [Actions](https://github.com/OpenStarbound/OpenStarbound/actions?query=branch%3Amain) tab, or the ocassional releases.

-Changes:
+## Changes
 * You can now make .patch files that are just merged in.
 That's why the patch files in here are unusually simple.
 * Some Lua functions like getters and setters for player identity values, but not every function from [StarExtensions](https://github.com/StarExtensions/StarExtensions) has been ported yet.
 * Character swapping (rewrite from StarExtensions, currently command-only: `/swap name` case-insensitive, only substring required)